ANPA CAREER DEVELOPMENT AWARD

 The ANPA Career Development Award is intended to recognize an advanced trainee in neuropsychiatry, behavioral neurology, or neuropsychology whose outstanding accomplishments during training offer promise of a successful career in neuropsychiatry and the clinical neurosciences.
 The award is intended to facilitate mentorship and participation in ANPA for future leaders in the field.
 One awardee will be selected each year if merited by the applicant pool.

 AWARD: The award will support costs associated with participation in two consecutive ANPA annual meetings, establish an informal mentoring relationship between the awardee and an ANPA Fellow, and facilitate the awardee’s involvement in an ANPA committee or task force.
-The awardee will receive reimbursement for travel to the annual meeting (least expensive, advance purchase, coach airfare; ground transportation to and from the meeting hotel), a standard room at the meeting hotel for the days in attendance at the meeting (not to exceed 5 nights); paid meeting registration; a per diem rate of $35 for days meals are not included in the meeting registration; one year's paid ANPA dues including a one-year subscription to the Journal of Neuropsychiatry and Clinical Neurosciences; a copy of the latest edition of the American Psychiatric Press, Inc, Textbook of Neuropsychiatry; appointment to an ANPA Committee or Task force; and assistance in establishing a mentoring relationship with an ANPA fellow.
+The awardee will receive reimbursement for travel to the annual meeting (least expensive, advance purchase, coach airfare; ground transportation to and from the meeting hotel), a standard room at the meeting hotel for the days in attendance at the meeting (not to exceed 5 nights); paid meeting registration; a per diem rate for days' meals that are not included in the meeting registration; one year's paid ANPA dues including a one-year subscription to the Journal of Neuropsychiatry and Clinical Neurosciences; a copy of the latest edition of the American Psychiatric Press, Inc, Textbook of Neuropsychiatry; appointment to an ANPA Committee or Task force; and assistance in establishing a mentoring relationship with an ANPA fellow.
 The award will be presented at the annual meeting banquet.

 The awardee must commit to attend the entire ANPA meeting, to participate in any new members/trainee activities at the annual meeting, to participate in an ANPA committee or task force during the award year, and to attend a meeting of the ANPA Advisory Council at the start of the ANPA meeting.